-Program Elective: Any course from the Canino School of Engineering Technology, the Business Department (Including ACCT 102 Foundations of Managerial Accounting) or the Graphic and Multimedia Department.
+Program Elective: Any course from the Canino School of Engineering Technology, or the Business Department (including ACCT 102 Foundations of Managerial Accounting).

 NOTE: Information Technology students must meet seven of the ten General Education Requirements and successfully complete the SUNY Canton computer competency requirement.